sagiegurari/cargo-make/README.md

 The condition attribute may define multiple parameters to validate.<br>
 All defined parameters must be valid for the condition as a whole to be true and enable the task to run.

-Below is an example of a condition script that checks that we are running on windows or linux (but not mac) and that we are running on beta or nightly (but not stable):
+Below is an example of a condition definition that checks that we are running on windows or linux (but not mac) and that we are running on beta or nightly (but not stable):

 ```toml
 [tasks.test-condition]